mendesbayout/RestAPI/README.md

- ## Django REST API
+ ## Django REST API test for selection process (03/2021) - All the content is in english
- ### Restaurant example
+ ### Cheff & Receip Backend
+ ### Stack: Python + Django Rest Framework + Postgres + SwaggerUI
  #### Getting started

+The purpose of this project is to present a simple solution for a Backend position in the company WORKALOVE.
+Feel Free to download & edit.

+The Challenge was basically; as an admin(Cheff), CRUD receips.
+As an user, request for receips filtering by level of complexity or time consumed, and any other field.
+Well, as the position is for backend and I have few time; please make sure your user reads the documentation because his frontend is the Swagger itself, and the information he requests, will be in returned in JSON.

- 1. Have python3 installed
+ 1. Make sure python is installed (included env paths)
- 2. Initialize a new virtual environment: python3 -m venv env
+ 2. Initialize a new virtual environment: py -m venv env
- 3. Activate your virtual env: source venv/bin/activate
+ 3. Activate your virtual env: source venv/bin/activate(Activate1)
-  4. Intall the project dependencies: pip install -r requirements.txt
+ 4. Intall dependencies: pip install -r requirements.txt
- 5. Install postgres, create a DB and replace the configurations in Django settings.
+ 5. Install postgres13, create a DB and replace the configurations in Django settings.
- 6. Got inside the project directory.
+ 6. Go to project main directory.
- 7. Apply migrations: python3 manage.py migrate
+ 7. Apply migrations: py manage.py migrate
- 8. Create superuser : python3 manage.py createsuperuser
+ 8. Create superuser : py3 manage.py createsuperuser
- 8. Start the local server: python3 manage.py runserver
+ 9. Start the local server: py manage.py runserver

- #### ENDPOINTS

- * **GET, POST:**  /restaurants
- * **GET, DELETE:** /restaurants/<str:restaurant_id>
- * **GET, POST:** /restaurants/<str:restaurant_id>/recipes
- * **GET, DELETE:** /restaurants/<str:restaurant_id>/recipes/<str:recipe_id>